mwheymans/psfmi/README.md

 main effects are in the model.

-A function that is called miperform_lr evaluates the apparent performance of logistic regression prediction models in imputed datasets.
+A function that is called miperform_lr evaluates the apparent performance of logistic regression prediction models in multiple imputed datasets.
 The performanance measures that are reported are the ROC/AUC, (Nagerkerke) R-squared and the Hosmer and Lemeshow test.
 Also calibration curves can be generated, overlayed curves that pool